Your knife or multi-tool is a critical part of your everyday carry. You love it. You cherish it. And maybe you even show it off once in a while…

-- For knives which will be used on food, only use edible oil.
+- For knives that will be used on food, only use edible oil.
 So, no WD-40!
 Mineral oil is a good option.

-- For knives which will not be used on food, 3-in-1 oil works great.
+- For knives that will not be used on food, 3-in-1 oil works great.
 Break-free CLP is another great choice.

 - Avoid vegetable oil and motor oil.